krisbaranski/priority_grid/README.md

 ```
 start of priority grid, with title as header for list of items
-after submit redirecting to items
+after submit redirect to items
 ```

 #### - items.html